Hit enter after type your search item

 A dictionary can be created as follows:

-• In above example, the telephone_dir is the dictionary name.
+• In the above example, the telephone_dir is the dictionary name.

 • Each key/value pair is separated by a comma.

-• While key and value is separated by a colon (:).
+• While key and value are separated by a colon (:).

-• The keys in dictionary act as an index that are unlike sequences, for example, list or tuples where only numbers act as an index.
+• The keys in the dictionary act as an index that is unlike sequences, for example, lists or tuples where only numbers act as an index.

 • The keys in a dictionary are unique.